 Olympus Reinsurance Ltd. ("Olympus").
 In December 2001, Folksamerica negotiated a quota share retrocessional arrangement with Olympus which is designed to increase Folksamerica's capacity to capitalize on the enhanced reinsurance fundamentals during 2002 and beyond.
-A quota share retrocessional arrangement is an arrangement whereby a reinsurer assumes a predetermined proportional share of the premiums and losses generated on specified business.
 Folksamerica anticipates writing additional property excess of loss business in the future as a result of increasing prices and improving conditions.
 Under the quota share treaty with Olympus, effective January 1, 2002, Folksamerica will cede 75% of its short-tailed excess of loss business, mainly property and marine, to Olympus.
 Folksamerica receives an override commission on premiums ceded to Olympus and expects such fees to be significant.
 Olympus is a Bermuda-domiciled insurance and reinsurance company that was recently formed with an initial capitalization of more than \$500.0 million to respond to the current favorable underwriting and pricing environment in the reinsurance industry.
 We do not have an ownership stake in Olympus, however, certain of our directors, officers and affiliates own approximately 5% of the common shares of Olympus Re Holdings, Ltd. ("Olympus Holdings"), Olympus's parent.
 Mr. Joseph S. Steinberg, one of our directors, is Chairman of Olympus Holdings.

-White Mountains Underwriting Limited.
-In December 2001, we formed White Mountains Underwriting Limited, an underwriting management company domiciled in Ireland.
-White Mountains Underwriting Limited, a wholly owned subsidiary of White Mountains, is expected to expand Folksamerica's access to international property excess of loss reinsurance business and will provide professional insurance services to both Folksamerica and Olympus.
-White Mountains Underwriting Limited receives management fees and a profit commission on business placed with Folksamerica and Olympus; such fees are expected to be significant.
+White Mountains Underwriting Limited ("WMU").
+In December 2001, we formed WMU, an underwriting management company domiciled in Ireland.
+WMU, a wholly owned subsidiary of White Mountains, is expected to expand Folksamerica's access to international property excess of loss reinsurance business and will provide professional insurance services to both Folksamerica and Olympus.
+WMU receives management fees and a profit commission on business placed with Folksamerica and Olympus; such fees are expected to be significant.